prebid/prebid-server/docs/adscertsigner.md

 `_delivery._adscert.bidder.com` - returns record that looks like this:
 `v=adcrtd k=x25519 h=sha256 p=w8f3160kEklY-nKuxogvn5PsZQLfkWWE0gUq_4JfFm8`

-For testing purposes please use this test domain (subscribtion will expire in May 2023):
+For testing purposes please use this test domain (subscription will expire in May 2023):
 `adscertdelivery.com`.
 To check data it returns use any online tool ([like this](https://mxtoolbox.com/SuperTool.aspx), select TXT lookup) to read TXT records:
 `_delivery._adscert.adscertdelivery.com` and `_adscert.adscertdelivery.com`